 Your home's foundation and basement can also be vulnerable to hurricane water damage.
 To protect them, you can:

 By following these tips, you can prepare your home for a hurricane and reduce the risk of water damage.
-Remember to stay informed about the storm's progress and follow any evacuation orders issued by local officials.
+Remember to stay informed about the storm's progress and follow any evacuation orders from local officials.

 Protecting Your Home During a Hurricane